au-nlp/project-milestone-p2-group20/README.md

 ---
 ### 4. LLM-Based Generation with Groq and LLaMA

+After failing to fine-tune our own models, mainly due to lack of proper gold targets, we decided to use an already fine-tuned LLM.

-In the final stage of the pipeline, a large language model is used to generate patient-friendly summaries based on the processed clinical trial text.
+So, in the final stage of the pipeline, a large language model is used to generate patient-friendly summaries based on the processed clinical trial text.
 For this purpose, we integrate the Groq API with a LLaMA-based instruction-tuned model.
 This setup allows for fast inference while maintaining high-quality natural language generation.

 The LLM is prompted with structured inputs derived from earlier pipeline stages, including cleaned trial descriptions and relevant contextual information.
 The model is instructed to produce concise, plain-English summaries that focus on the key aspects of a clinical trial, such as its purpose, target population, and main intervention.
 Special care is taken in prompt design to encourage faithful rewriting rather than the introduction of new or speculative information.

-This LLM-based generation step complements the earlier summarization and glossary components.
-While traditional summarization models help reduce text length and complexity, the LLaMA-based model further improves fluency and readability, making the final output more suitable for non-expert users.
-By combining deterministic preprocessing steps with generative modeling, the pipeline balances control, interpretability, and linguistic quality.
+Therefore, is safe to say that we combined the summarization and simplification step into one single step, using a model that knows how to directly generate a summary using a specific given vocabulary.

+This LLM-based generation step complements the earlier glossary component.
 The use of Groq enables efficient experimentation and rapid iteration, which is particularly useful in a research and prototyping setting.
 Overall, this component completes the system by producing coherent, patient-oriented summaries that integrate seamlessly with the glossary and readability evaluation outputs developed in earlier stages.

 ##  Overall Conclusion

-The final system integrates all components developed throughout the project into a single pipeline.
+The final system integrates the Groq and glossary components into a single pipeline.
 Given a clinical trial identifier, the pipeline produces three complementary artifacts: a patient-friendly summary of the trial, a glossary of medical terms with explanations, and a set of readability and faithfulness metrics comparing the generated text to the original description.
 Together, these outputs aim to improve both accessibility and transparency of clinical trial information.

 This milestone completes the project’s objective of bridging the language gap between clinical research documentation and patient understanding.
 By combining summarization, simplification, and targeted explanation of medical terminology, the system provides a practical and extensible approach for making clinical trial information more accessible to non-expert audiences.